aidankhatana/to_do_list/README.md

 # reading_list
-Create, Read, Update, Delete project to keep track of books to read.
+Create, Read, Update, Delete project utilizing flask and SQL to keep track of books to read.